Keith Laws: Cognitive Behavioural Therapy for Psychosis (CBTp)

 Laws has been a strong critic of the use of CBT for treating the psychotic symptoms associated with schizophrenia.

 Music career

 Laws was a former exponent of experimental music, and was a founding member of the post-punk band The The.

 Laws is credited by fellow the The founder Matt Johnson as being the originator of the band name.
 Laws answered an advertisement placed by Johnson in NME in 1978, seeking musicians to form a band.
 The The as a duo, recorded the 7" 45rpm single for 4AD, "Controversial Subject"/"Black and White".
 Produced by Bruce Gilbert and Graham Lewis of Wire, Laws played synthesiser and sang, and Matt Johnson played guitar and also contributed vocals.
-The record sleeve mentions both Tom Johnston & Triash (Peter Ashworth) as having contributed, although the recordings featured only Laws and Johnson.
+The record sleeve mentions both Tom Johnston and Triash (Peter Ashworth) as having contributed, although the recordings featured only Laws and Johnson.